nonomal/teleport/rfd/0127-encrypted-session-recordings.md

   KEY_STATE_ROTATING = 2;
   // KEY_STATE_ROTATED marks a key as fully rotated.
   KEY_STATE_ROTATED = 3;
+  // KEY_STATE_INACCESSIBLE marks a key that is not accessible to at least one
+  // auth server in the cluster.
+  KEY_STATE_INACCESSIBLE = 4;
 }

 // RecordingEncryptionKey represents an asymmetric encryption key pair usable